civicrm/civicrm-user-guide/docs/introduction/who-is-civicrm.md

 additional third party components), and has broadened its integration with other popular CMS's including Backdrop, Joomla! and WordPress.

-CiviCRM includes a large ecology of free software contributors around the project and high-profile non-profit organisations such as Amnesty International, Creative Commons, Electronic Frontier Foundation, Free Software Foundation, Mozilla, and Wikimedia Foundation
+CiviCRM includes a large ecosystem of free software contributors around the project and high-profile non-profit organisations such as Amnesty International, Creative Commons, Electronic Frontier Foundation, Free Software Foundation, Mozilla, and Wikimedia Foundation